diamantis-rafail-papadam/Assembly_MIPS_Maze/README.md

 In both implementations you can do the following:
 1) Play the game by moving around with keys (W, A, S, D)
-2) Request the program to find a path for you using key (E)
+2) Request the program to find a path for you by using key (E)